dotnet-bluetooth-le/dotnet-bluetooth-le/README.md

         //generic
     }
 ```
+- **Avoid caching of Characteristic or Service instances between connection sessions**.
+This includes saving a reference to them in you class etc. After a device has been disconnected all Service & Characteristic instances become invalid.
+Allways **use GetServiceAsync and GetCharacteristicAsync to get a valid instance**.

 ### General BLE iOS, Android

 - Scanning: Avoid performing ble device operations like Connect, Read, Write etc while scanning for devices.
 Scanning is battery-intensive.